oyoclass/python3-doc/doc/extralibs/flask.md

     )

 if __name__ == '__main__':
-    # host must be 0.0.0.0 to work in the Python3 Editor
+    # host must be 0.0.0.0 to work in the Python3 IDE
     app.run(host='0.0.0.0', port=8080)
 ```